 Health insurance provides essential coverage against unexpected medical expenses.
+It is designed to offer policyholders financial protection during health crises.
+But, what happens if health insurance is not claimed?
 As a result, if your policy expires, there can be several implications for your healthcare and finances.
 Knowing these consequences is crucial to handling your health coverage and avoiding unnecessary risks.

-Once the policy expires and isn't renewed, financial coverage for any medical treatment is lost.
+Once the policy expires and is not renewed, financial coverage for any medical treatment is lost.
+Further, the health insurance lapse results in a complete loss of all benefits and coverage, meaning you are responsible for all medical expenses during the lapsed period.
 Thus, for any medical emergency, you need to bear the entire expenses out-of-pocket.
-This includes hospitalization, surgeries, and other procedures, which become pretty unaffordable in case of severe health problems.
+This includes hospitalization, surgeries, and other procedures, which become unaffordable in case of severe health problems.

 If one misses the due date for renewal and the health cover expires, a waiting period may apply in case of reapplication.
 The exact waiting period will vary across insurers but typically involves pre-existing conditions or specific procedures.